 You have already read my review on Lightroom- I in this blog so I am going only to discuss here the major modifications.

-As a photo organizer and an impressive photo editor in one, Photoshop Lightroom 2 adds new editing tools
+As a photo organizer and an impressive photo editor in one, Photoshop Lightroom 2 adds new editing tools while keeping things simple.

 The most obvious change is an increased ability to make localized changes.
 This include a gradient tool that allows alterations to be applied selectively across an image.
 Adobe Camera Raw has also been updated